yketa/cells/README.md

 ### Using `pip`

-This requires C++20 compiler and [`eigen3`](https://eigen.tuxfamily.org/index.php).
+This requires a C++20 compiler and [`eigen3`](https://eigen.tuxfamily.org/index.php).

-Configuration file `pyproject.toml` defines instructions to install the `cells` package using `pip`.
+Configuration file `pyproject.toml` defines instructions to build the libraries and install the `cells` package using `pip`.
 This is achieved by executing *from the directory containing this readme file* the following command
 ```sh
 python -m pip install . --verbose --break-system-packages
 ```